Kenny Washington (American football): Professional football

 After graduation, George Halas, who coached the College All-Star Game, indicated interest in Washington for his Chicago Bears team, but was unable to convince the league to permit integration.
 Instead, Washington coached football at UCLA and joined the LAPD.
 From 1940 to 1945, Washington played for the Hollywood Bears of the Pacific Coast Professional Football League, where he was the league's highest-paid player.
 He earned all-league recognition each year, including his first year when he suffered a knee injury that prevented him from being conscripted for the war.
 Ezzrett Anderson and Washington's UCLA teammate Strode were also on that team.
 In 1945, he did serve in the military on the USO tour as a type of sports ambassador, visiting with troops and playing in exhibition games.

 When the Cleveland Rams moved to Los Angeles, the team sought to play in the publicly owned Los Angeles Memorial Coliseum – a decision which created immediate pressure that the team be racially integrated, since black taxpayers as well as white had paid for construction of the facility.
 The terms of the Coliseum's lease would end up being a determining factor in signing of Washington and the re-integration of the NFL.
-The Rams backfield coach Bill Snyder would later state that “I doubt we would have been interested in Washington had we stayed in Cleveland.”
+The Rams backfield coach Bob Snyder would later state that “I doubt we would have been interested in Washington had we stayed in Cleveland.”